Halliburton-Landmark/gdp/README.md

 `swarm.gdp.routers`         (file: `gdp`)

-> A semicolon-separated list of host names or IP
-> addresses to search to find a running routing node.
+> A semicolon-separated list of host names or IP addresses to search to find a running routing node.
-> This defaults to 127.0.0.1.
-If you have a local
-> routing node you should name it first, followed
-> by "gdp-01.eecs.berkeley.edu; gdp-02.eecs.berkeley.edu"
-> (these are run by us for your convenience).
-This
-> parameter is only consulted if Zeroconf fails.
+This defaults to 127.0.0.1.
+If you have a local routing node you should name it first, followed by "gdp-01.eecs.berkeley.edu; gdp-02.eecs.berkeley.edu" (these are run by us for your convenience).
+This parameter is only consulted if Zeroconf fails.

 #### Example

 In file `/usr/local/etc/ep_adm_params/gdp`:

-        swarm.gdp.routers=mygdp.example.com; gdp-01.eecs.berkeley.edu; \
+	swarm.gdp.routers=mygdp.example.com; gdp-01.eecs.berkeley.edu; gdp-02.eecs.berkeley.edu
-	            gdp-02.eecs.berkeley.edu

-[This example is line wrapped to fit; when you create the file it must be on one line.]
 This tells application programs where to look for routers if Zeroconf fails.

 ### Supplied Applications